JohnDoneth/rust-async-await-crates/README.md

 - [tokio-postgres](https://docs.rs/tokio-postgres/latest) on the `std-future` branch - "An asynchronous Postgres driver using Tokio."

 ### MemDB
-- [memdb](https://docs.rs/memdb/latest) - Non persisted in-memory key-value store
+- [memdb](https://docs.rs/memdb/latest) - "Thread-safe in-memory key-value store.
+Ideal for development and prototyping.
+Does not persist to disk."

 ## Runtimes, sockets, filesystem, timers, etc.